CarlHalstead/TornCityAPISharp/README.md

 ## Dependencies
 ### You Need:
 - JSON.Net installed in your project (Latest Version)
-- Import the TornCityAPISharp namespace (After referencing the DLL, See Below)

 ## Example Code
 See the (also incomplete) wiki!